 Hiring a Business Analyst: Business Analysis, The Process & Techniques

 Are you looking to hire a business analyst?
-Here’s what you should know about business analysis, different techniques, a business analyst job description, what to look for in a top business analyst, as well as the best job sites to post jobs for business analysts.
+Here’s what you should know about business analysis, different techniques, a business analyst job description, what to look for when hiring a business analyst, and the best job sites to post jobs for business analysts.

 What is business analysis?
-This is a question that many people ask, and it can be difficult to define.
-The part of the business analyst job description involves a business analyst examining a business and its operations to identify ways to improve efficiency and profitability.
+Many people ask this question, and it can be difficult to define.
+The part of the business analyst job description involves examining a business and its operations to identify ways to improve efficiency and profitability.
 It involves studying all aspects of the company, from its structure and processes to its products and services.

-Today, we will discuss business analysis planning and processes, and some techniques analysts use to get the most accurate results.
+Today, we will discuss business analysis planning, processes, and some techniques analysts use to get the most accurate results.

 What is Business Analysis?